polyaxon/polyaxon/site/docs/management/ui/searches.md

 ## Create saved searches

-A saved search consist of a name (must be a slug) describing the search, and query/sort based on the specification.
+A saved search consists of a name (must be a slug) describing the search, and query/sort based on the specification.

-Saved searches are created on project level, only users having write access to the project can create a search, and they can be used by any user who has read access to the project.
+Saved searches are created on the project level, only users having write access to the project can create a search, and they can be used by any user who has read access to the project.

 ![search-create](../../../../content/images/dashboard/searches/create.png)